 - Complex legal, data protection, and security requirements.

-- Proof of compliance with labor human trafficking regulations.
+- Proof of compliance with labor and human trafficking regulations.

 - Need for documented ISO-level international standards accreditation.